tfourj/immich-public-proxy/README.md

 - `IMMICH_URL` is the URL to access Immich in your local network.
 This is not your public URL.
 - `PROXY_PUBLIC_URL` is the public URL for your proxy.
 - `PORT` is the external port you want for the docker container.
-- `CACHE_AGE` this is setting the `cache-control` header, to tell the browser to cache the assets.
+- `CACHE_AGE` this is setting the Cache-Control header, to tell the visitor's browser to cache the assets.
 Set to 0 to disable caching.
+By default this is 30 days.

 3. Start the docker container: